katydecorah/katydecorah.github.io/code/_posts/2013-09-23-google-static-map-maker.md

 This project is powered with Angular.
 I've only dabbled in Angular, but it came in handy because it's so great with forms.

-## Head Scratcher
+## Head scratcher

 One thing that had me scratching my head: how to evaluate an expression, but then output something else.
 For instance, when I don't have a value for the API Key input, then I don't want the parameter to be displayed in the API call.
-Because if the value of _api_ is blank, it can throw an error.
+Because if the value of `api` is blank, it can throw an error.
 I knew I needed a way to check the value of the input and output code based on that evaluation, but I couldn't figure out how to write it.

 Finally, I figured it out.